 Content plan | topics, pages, briefs | covering demand and scaling reach |

-- you provide access (GSC, GA4, Shopify) and a short goals brief
+- you provide access (GSC, GA4, Shopify) and a brief overview of your goals

-- we prepare tasks with explanations and priorities
+- we define tasks with explanations of "why" and set priorities

-- your developer or responsible person implements changes, we control quality and results
+- a developer or responsible team member implements changes; we oversee quality and results

-- after implementation, we check indexation, CTR, clicks, and page visibility
+- after implementation, we check the impact on indexation, CTR, clicks, and page visibility

 Shopify SEO Case Studies

-- Request: grow organic sales, indexation issues due to filters and duplicates
+- Request: grow organic sales, fix indexation issues caused by filters and duplicates

-- Actions: index cleanup, facet rules, canonicals, collection optimization, internal linking
+- Done: index cleanup, facet rules, canonical tags, collection optimization, internal linking

-- Result: organic clicks grew approximately from 320 to 4,700 in a few months, with stabilized indexation of priority collections
+- Result: organic clicks grew approximately from 320 to 4,700 within a few months; indexation of priority collections stabilized

 Case 2.
 Shopify Markets, 2 Languages and 2 Countries

-- Request: scale into a new market without index chaos
+- Request: scale to a new market without "chaos" in the index

-- Actions: geo-based structure, duplication control, collection prioritization, market-specific content
+- Done: geo-targeted structure, duplication control, collection prioritization, market-specific content

-- Result: increased visibility of commercial pages and a higher share of organic sales without proportional ad budget growth
+- Result: increased commercial page visibility and a higher organic share of sales without a proportional increase in ad spend

 - number of products and collections